Sylvia

 Meanwhile back in the village, the villagers are celebrating Terpsichore, the Goddess of Dance before Eros presents Sylvia back to the village.
 They do not have long to celebrate before Orion come back for Sylvia.
 Determined not to be recaptured Sylvia fights Orion with the help of Eros and Aminta and kills Orion.
 Disturbed by the violence, Diana, goddess of wild animals and the hunt, is aggrieved with Sylvia for killing Orion until she learns of her capture.
 The village rejoices as Sylvia is safe.

-Casting and Credits
+Credits

 Sylvia directed by Vanessa Smer Baretto and Rachel Clowes.